JWatus/AlivioClient/README.md

-## Alivio - Debt Management Client Application :money_with_wings: :credit_card:
+## Alivio - Debts Management Client Application :money_with_wings: :credit_card:

-#### This client application allows user to connect with API and manage his debts.
+#### This client application allows user to connect to MiCuenta API and manage his debts.